stanistan/jolic/README.md

 # jolic

-A minikanren implementation in JS.
+An unfinished and abandoned (sorry) minikanren implementation in JS.